Data-and-Trust-Alliance/DPS/specification.md

   - May be a URL
 - Example: `Apache-2.0`

+TODO: May be a point of contact for identifying the legal terms under which the data can be used.License may be End User License Agreement (EULA), subvject to Data Use Agreement (DUA) for the Alliance members.

 ### 4.3.9 Intended data use

 Describes the purpose for which the dataset was created, guiding users on its intended use and potential applications against identified use cases.
 List all that apply from the [Data Use](#73-data-use-codes) codes that apply.
 Additional codes can be included with descriptions.